(A work in progress…)

 - Queer Eye in Japan.
 Wow, was this weird.
 I do enjoy the show in general, but there were so many moments that I cringed at, well-meaning Westerners walking into another culture and giving advice that probably is inappropriate.
 Here’s a really interesting commentary on the show.

 - Project Runway, Season 18.
 I am loving that this show is back with its original production team.
 The focus is on talent and skills and that is here in abundance.
-Of course there will be drama, inevitably, but it doesn’t feel manufactured as in some previous seasons.
+Of course there was drama, inevitably, but it doesn’t feel manufactured as in some previous seasons.
 Christian Siriano has really hit his stride, and I like Karlie Kloss and the judges too.
+Happy with the decision on who won!

 - The Good Place, Season 4.
 I really did love this show.
 I thought it was so funny and witty.
 I fell in love with the characters.
 I loved that it offered wit and intelligence as well as a lot of silliness.
 The finale was lovely.